priyank8399/cel-faculty-toolkit/README.md

 ```
 Now, visit http://localhost:3000/ in any browser in your local machine to see the running app

-## Deploying
+## 3. Deployment

 To deploy the sample app to production, you’ll need a Heroku account as instructed [Section 1.4, “Deploying”](https://www.railstutorial.org/book/beginning#sec-deploying) in the tutorial.
-Please contact the instructor for access and ownership of the current heroku account being used.
+Please contact the class instructor for access and ownership of all current account credentials being use, such as Trello board, github contribution access, gmail, heroku, etc.

 ## Credit